keithbuhler/keithbuhler.github.io/teaching.md

 In these classes, class time is only 1/3rd interactive lecture, with 2/3rds cooperative discussion or student-lead presentations.
 Materials still include primary sources but include some excellent secondary sources, such Oxford Handbooks, or monographs from philosophers like Thomas Nagel and Rosalind Hursthouse.

-Students understand and appreciate that assignments are not just for the grade but are geared to philosphical thinking.
+Students understand and appreciate that assignments are not just for the grade but are geared to philosophical thinking.
 One student said:  “None of the assignments are busy work."
 (PHL200, 2014) Philosophical papers follow a disputation format: stating one's view, arguing for that view, stating reasonable objections, and responding to objections.

 ### Results